Ideefixze/Softbodies/README.md

 Looks good, but Raymarching in Unity is not a fast way to render objects with droplet count bigger that 8.
 So it is completely unpractical.
 However, this is a good example of using our primary idea that all jellies are just springs in disguise.

+Bonus: to speed up sphere rendering, you could use Meta Balls and Marching Cubes algorithm.

 **Repository: Fluidbody - contains class that instantiates Shapes and creates springs with the center point.**

 ## Skinned Mesh Renderer in Unity